CryptoKube-io/devcon4-workshop/README.md

 It is possible to run the exercises locally, although it is recommended to use the provided management host image for greatest environment consistency.

 ### Inspiration
-"It's up to us.
-We cannot take for granted that the future will be better, and that means we need to work to create it today."
+*It's up to us.
+We cannot take for granted that the future will be better, and that means we need to work to create it today.*
 - *Peter Thiel, "Zero to One"*

+- Open source contribution is underrepresented relative to the prevelance of its usage.
+- The P2P crypto ecosystem is an ideal proving ground to demonstrate the effectiveness of the open source model.

 ---